plone/training/angular.rst

 Login
 -----

-Let's add a login/logout link on the top-right corner.
+Let's add a login/logout link in the top-right corner.

 In our ``AppComponent``, we add a boolean property to manage the login status, and we use the ``authentication`` service to set its value: